knice/inquiry.ucsc.edu/source/_articles/2020-21/welcome.md

 find recent inventions highlighted in [**inquiries&**INNOVATIONS](/2020-21/innovations/).

-Importantly, this year we celebrate our new chancellor---professor of chemistry Cynthia Larive, a highly accomplished researcher and educator---as well as our new membership in the Association of American Universities (AAU), a prestigious and influential group composed of America's 65 leading research universities (see [BRIEF **inquiries**](/2020-21/briefs/)).
+Importantly, this year we celebrate our new chancellor&mdash;professor of chemistry Cynthia Larive, a highly accomplished researcher and educator&mdash;as well as our new membership in the Association of American Universities (AAU), a prestigious and influential group composed of America's 65 leading research universities (see [BRIEF **inquiries**](/2020-21/briefs/)).
 The